The Woods Soldier Family Care Center is a 21,296-square-foot addition used to relocate the administrative functions for Evans Army Hospital.

-The project consisted of a two-story freestanding addition connected by a second story walkway.
-The facility houses the Executive Branch and Command Group, OPS/Security/E&T, Human Resources, and Quality Support.
+The project consisted of a two-story freestanding addition connected by a second-story walkway.
+The facility houses the Executive Branch and Command Group, Operating Subsystem/Security/Employment and Training, Human Resources, and Quality Support.

 The Commander’s Office is located at the southeast corner of the building with views of the surrounding landscape.
 A private outdoor patio has been provided at the command suite.
-This patio is located on the first floor roof with access from the Commander’s Office and was designed to be used as an outdoor retreat or meeting space.
+This patio is located on the first-floor roof with access from the Commander’s Office and was designed to be used as an outdoor retreat or meeting space.

-The exterior walls are non-load bearing masonry, backed with metal stud framing, with a low slope white TPO membrane roofing system.
+The exterior walls are non-load-bearing masonry, backed with metal stud framing, with a low-slope white TPO membrane roofing system.
 Accent brick was located on the corners of the one-story building and at the stair towers to match the existing hospital.
 Windows are located on a very predictable spacing pattern to create a soothing rhythm along the facade while allowing daylight into the offices on the perimeter.

-The courtyard serves as an attractive outdoor environment and provides calming elements in the landscape such as a water feature, seating, and planting.
-A curved pathway allows people to travel the courtyard and experience the surrounding features.
+The courtyard serves as an attractive outdoor environment and provides calming elements in the landscape such as a water feature, seating and planting.
+A curved pathway allows people to travel throughout the courtyard and experience the surrounding features.
 In the center of the courtyard, a fountain feature provides background noise and visual interest.